aurbac/workshop-aws-core-services/tutorials/getting-started-with-amazon-s3.md

 ![S3 Website Conf](images/s3-website-conf.png)

 4.6\.
-Open a new browser tab and browse the WebSite by entering the Endpoint copied.
+Open a new browser tab and browse the static website by entering the Endpoint copied.
 You should see a website that looks like the following:

 ![S3 Website](images/s3-website-live.png)